testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 5.
 Run the tests frequenly, if possible run continously in watch mode

 :white_check_mark: **Do:** Run the tests very frequently, if possible automatically and even continously while a developer is coding.
 The more frequenet the tests run, the sooner they will discover issues.
 When they run automatically developer won't even need to remember to do anything - The tests are just there, watching the developer's back like a robot assistant.
 When a component's size is relativelly small, the tests can get executed in watch mode so every code change will trigger a new run (try this with our project which includes live DB - The test will show feedback in 3 seconds).
 Concerned with noise coming from the testing terminal?
-Put it on the background, some test runner will show pop-up when the tests suddenly fail
+Put it on the background, some test runner will show pop-up when the tests suddenly fail (e.g., [Jest notify](https://jestjs.io/docs/configuration#notify-boolean)).
+There are also silent test runners like [mocha-silent]() and [jest-silent](https://github.com/rickhanlonii/jest-silent-reporter)

 If permits, let the tests actively guard the coding process. put in watch mode or run every few minutes, I'm watching your back, pop-up